 Planting the banks of our waterways has the following benefits:

-- Taking carbon from the atmosphere
+- Takes carbon dioxide from the atmosphere

 Why this partnership?

-We have decided to partner with Million Metres as we believe that it is important to restore New Zealand’s waterways as well as mitigate against our carbon emissions.
+We have decided to partner with Million Metres as we believe that it is important to restore New Zealand’s waterways as well as mitigate our carbon emissions.

-Oceans and trees are two of the main carbon sinks around the world and whilst we work to help protect the oceans each and every day through our marine research programs, we would also like to help on the land.
+Oceans and trees are two of the main carbon sinks around the world.
+We work to help protect the oceans every day through our marine research programmes, but we would also like to help on the land.

 What happens to your donation?

 Where: We have chosen to support local projects wherever possible.
 Our current project is the ‘Long Bay-Awaruku Stream and Wetland Warriors’ project.
 See below for a list of the projects we have helped fund.

 Minimum donation: $10.
 This is the average cost of getting a tree in the ground and includes the cost of the tree itself, planting and maintenance.
 A small portion of your donation (around 15%) goes towards administration costs to keep these projects moving forward.